alisonysy/alisonland/src/blog_md/020719-learninng-log.md

 | Multiply | keeps the darker colors dark and lighter colors let thru whatever's behind them |
 | Screen | opposite to *Multiply*, darker colors create translucence while lighter shades remain light and block what’s behind |
 | Darken and lighten, mirroring multiply and screen | details are lost on the portions of the back image that can be seen |

+### 27/08/2019
++ Lazy-loading images enables less requests for the initial rendering, can use JavaScript libraries, like [lazysizes](https://github.com/aFarkas/lazysizes) (which can be used for Shopify) or `IntersectionObserver API` to detect when an element comes into view, as opposed to using `getBoundingClientRect()` which triggers *reflow* every time it's called, causing performance bottleneck.
+Note that `IntersectionObserver API` cannot be used for scroll-dependent animations as the data will be out of date by the time we get to use it.